-- link to the audit report. - · description of how the organization works with accessibility - formal approval of the statement from the responsible person in the organization - date when the website was published - date of last significant update or redesign - specific communication service for people with disabilities.
+- link to the audit report. - description of how the organization works with accessibility - formal approval of the statement from the responsible person in the organization - date when the website was published - date of last significant update or redesign - specific communication service for people with disabilities.

-The criteria has the same assessment on Android as on iOS.
+The requirement has the same assessment on iOS as on Android.